 Couples of the blue voisin are swimming together on the photos above.

 Two beautiful patterned male blue voisin endlers.
-It's one of the more pricey endlers on the market right now (2012)...
+Up till 2012 it was one of the more pricey endlers on the market...

 Blond blue star